Plan Ahead to Protect Your Assets

 Myth 1: “Gifting My House to My Children Will Protect It”

-Myth 2: “The Seven-Year Rule Applies to Care Fees”
+Myth 2: “The Seven-Year Rule Will Protect Me”

 Your free, no-obligation information pack explains: